-The potential health impacts of cold weather, particularly extreme sub-zero temperatures, can be serious and, in some cases, life-threatening.
+The potential health impacts of extreme heat and extremely cold temperatures can be serious and, in some cases, life-threatening.

 Some individuals are at a higher risk of experiencing these serious health impacts.